Autism Recovery and Communication for Severely Autistic Children

-Severely autistic children tend to make a high-pitched, fast-paced screeching sound as a part of their vocal stimming.
+Communication for severely autistic children tends to consist of a high-pitched, fast-paced screeching sound that is a part of their vocal stimming.
 As they go through our autism recovery program, this sound gets deeper and begins to slow down.
 Then, it gradually becomes a deep (full of bass), slow, moaning sound.
 Once this happens, the children tend to start speaking.
 Gautham, a child we worked with in India, is an excellent example of this.

-As the severely autistic child begins recovery, the child might begin to babble by producing vowels and combining them with a consonant.
+As the severely autistic child begins recovery, the earlier forms of communication might be to babble by producing vowels and combining them with a consonant.
 This will generate syllables like “da” and “ba”.
 This is an important milestone in speech development.
 It marks a departure from the imprecise, subconscious stimming to deliberate, precise sounds.
 Now, with better articulatory control, the child can produce single syllables with precise timing.
 As recovery continues, the child may produce babble with multiple syllables like “dada,” “guhguh,” “mama” or “baba” and even longer chains, like “dadadadada.”
 This type of babble is called canonical babbling and is usually followed by one-word sentences within a matter of weeks.

-The initial one-word sentences are usually reserved to respond to a question from an adult in authority or to indicate something that is needed.
+The initial one-word sentences are usually reserved for communication when responding to a question from an adult in authority or to indicate something that is needed.
 For example, your child might answer by saying, “Yes” or “No.” Or, your child might point to a food item and name it indicating that they want you to give it to them.
+Or, perhaps your child might begin

 The one-word sentences will become two- to three-word sentences.
 These sentences will be purely to replace pointing and motioning to you.
 However, once the sentences become three- to five-word sentences, your child might begin to actually converse with you.
 Here is a sample conversation that occurred between a mother and son about four months after they entered our autism recovery program.
 Prior to our program, this child was not speaking at all.